MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     }
     ```

-1. Remove the rule you added earlier into the `getSql()` from the system prompt and save the file.
+1. Remove the following rule from `systemPrompt` and save the file.

+    ```
+    - Do not allow the SELECT query to return table names, function names, or procedure names.
+    ```

 1. Go back to the browser, enter *Select all table names from the database* into the **Custom Query** input again and select the **Run Query** button.